 Not yet a member of a business networking group?
-The culture is different in each one – the times they meet, the kinds of events they plan, the number of people in each line of work they permit to join – all of it plays into whether it’s the right group for you.
+The culture is different in each one.
+The times they meet, the kinds of events they plan, the number of people in each line of work they permit to join.
+All of this plays into whether it’s the right group for you.

 You can build a network without going to uncomfortable networking events and eating cheese and collecting stacks of business cards.
 You can do it by meeting a few people you genuinely like each year and then staying in touch with them.

 Build your network by giving genuine value to others.
 Your business networking group can consist of other food truck owners, restaurant owners, and other small business owners in your area.
 The more you do this; you will experience gratitude, fun, and benefits.
 Your network only has as much value as you put into it.

 - Give when you don’t need anything.

 - Always give more than you take.